Why Are My Gums Bleeding Whittier, CA

 Factors That Cause Gum Bleeding

-Even brushing and flossing technique can play a role.
-A toothbrush with hard bristles, aggressive brushing pressure, or inconsistent flossing habits can irritate already inflamed tissue.
+Brushing and flossing technique can also play a role.
+A hard-bristled toothbrush, aggressive brushing, or restarting flossing after a long break can irritate tissue that is already inflamed.

 “Smoking, vaping, medications, nutrition, and oral hygiene habits can all contribute to bleeding gums.”